AlbrechtL/welle.io/README.md

 [welle.io](https://www.welle.io) [![Build Status](https://travis-ci.org/AlbrechtL/welle.io.svg?branch=master)](https://travis-ci.org/AlbrechtL/welle.io)
 =====================
 This repository contains the implementation of a SDR DAB/DAB+ receiver.
 Please see the project website https://www.welle.io for a user oriented documentation.
+You can also use the forum https://forum.welle.io to get in contact with us.

 welle.io is fork from dab-rpi and sdr-j-dab which is now qt-dab https://github.com/JvanKatwijk/qt-dab.